Navy Yard (Washington, D.C.)

-Navy Yard, also known as Near Southeast, is a neighborhood on the Anacostia River in Southeast Washington, D.C.
-Navy Yard is bounded by Interstate 695 to the north and east, South Capitol Street to the west, and the Anacostia River to the south.
-Approximately half of its area (south of M Street, SE) is occupied by the Washington Navy Yard (including the Naval Historical Center), which gives the neighborhood its name.
-The neighborhood is located in D.C.'s Ward 6, currently represented by Charles Allen.
-It is served by the Navy Yard – Ballpark Metro station on the Green Line.
+Navy Yard is a neighborhood of Washington, D.C., located in Southeast D.C.
+Navy Yard, situated along the Anacostia Riverfront south of Capitol Hill, takes its name from Washington Navy Yard, the administrative seat of the U.S. Navy.
+Historically an industrial area, today Navy Yard is a popular entertainment district, home to Nationals Park, a notable nightlife scene, and numerous waterfront esplanades.

 History

+18th century

 Historically, the Anacostia River was once a deep water channel with natural resources and home to the Nacotchtank Indians.
 In 1791 Pierre Charles L’Enfant designed the plan for Washington, D.C., and, recognizing the assets of the Anacostia River, located the city's new commercial center and wharfs there.
 In 1799 the Washington Navy Yard was established in the area.
 It was the nation's largest naval shipbuilding facility for several decades.
 Today the Washington Navy Yard is the U.S. Navy's longest continuously operated federal facility.

 Navy Yard was Washington's earliest industrial neighborhood.
-One of the earliest industrial buildings was the eight-story brick Sugar House, built in Square 744 at the foot of New Jersey Avenue SE as a sugar refinery in 1797-98.
-In 1805, it became the Washington Brewery, which produced beer until it closed in 1836.
+One of the earliest industrial buildings was the eight-story brick Sugar House, built in Square 744 at the foot of New Jersey Avenue SE as a sugar refinery in 1797–98.

+19th century

+In 1805, the Sugar House became the Washington Brewery, which produced beer until it closed in 1836.
 The brewery site was just west of the Washington City Canal in what is now Parking Lot H/I in the block between Nationals Park and the historic DC Water pumping station.